florisoft/User.Manuals/HARDWARE/PDA configuration/PDA configuration.md

 ![](images/2023-11-03-08-42-45.png)

-29. Be sure to check the Use custom credentials option. (no. 27)<br><br>
+29. Be sure to check the Use custom credentials option. (no. 27)<br>

 30. Fill the Windows username of the PDA account in the Username field. (no. 28)<br>

 **The @-character in the username must be replaced with an underscore character (_)**

-31. Fill the internal domain name of the server in the Domain field. (no. 29)<br><br>
+31. Fill the internal domain name of the server in the Domain field. (no. 29)<br>

-32. Fill in the concerning password which belongs to the username as entered in step 30 above.<br><br>
+32. Fill in the concerning password which belongs to the username as entered in step 30 above.<br>

 33. Press the OK button (no. 31) in the bottom right corner of the screen to save the settings and return to the previous screen.

 ![](images/2022-08-04-15-30-56.png)

-34. Press the left pointing arrow at the top of the screen to go back to the previous screen. (no. 32)<br><br>
+34. Press the left pointing arrow at the top of the screen to go back to the previous screen. (no. 32)<br>

 35. Press the save icon in the upper right corner of the screen. (no. 33)